Chris Barnes (bowler)

 Chris Barnes (born February 25, 1970) is an American professional bowler and member of the Professional Bowlers Association (PBA), who currently competes on both the PBA Tour and PBA50 Tour.
 He has also competed internationally as a member of Team USA.

 Barnes, a right-handed bowler, has been one of the leading professionals on the tour.
-He has won 19 PBA Tour titles and over $2.4 million (U.S.) in total prize money during his 20-year career.
+He has won 19 PBA Tour titles and over $2.5 million (U.S.) in total prize money during his 20-year career.
 He has earned at least $100,000 in 14 PBA seasons, including 12 consecutive seasons (1999 through 2010–11).
 He won the PBA Rookie of the Year Award in 1998 and earned PBA Player of the Year honors in the 2007–08 season.
 At the time, this made him only the third bowler in PBA history to win both Rookie of the Year and Player of the Year honors in a career, after Mike Aulby and Tommy Jones.
 Jason Belmonte and E. J. Tackett have since joined that group.
-Barnes is one of only eight players in PBA history to earn a career "triple crown" (accomplished by winning the U.S. Open, PBA World Championship and PBA Tournament of Champions).
+Barnes is one of only nine players in PBA history to earn a career "triple crown" (accomplished by winning the U.S. Open, PBA World Championship and PBA Tournament of Champions).
 On October 18, 2017, the PBA announced that Barnes had been voted into the PBA Hall of Fame; he was inducted with the 2018 class.

 To date, Barnes has rolled 55 perfect 300 games in PBA competition, including the 22nd nationally televised 300 game.
-He has also won four PBA50 titles and 28 PBA Regional Tour titles.
+He has also won eight PBA50 titles (two majors), 29 PBA Regional Tour titles, and five PBA50 Regional Tour titles.

 Barnes is a pro staffer for 900 Global, Vise Grips and 3G shoes.

 Personal life

-Chris has been married to Lynda Barnes (née Norry) since 1999.
+Chris has been married to USBC Hall of Famer Lynda Barnes (née Norry) since 1999.
 Lynda is an accomplished professional bowler in her own right who has represented the United States in international competition as a longtime member of Team USA, and currently bowls for Senior Team USA.
 She is also a two-time winner of the USBC Queens and won the 2008 USBC Clash of the Champions tournament.

 The Barnes family lives in Denton, Texas.
 The Barnes' twin sons, Troy and Ryan, were born in May, 2002.
-Ryan currently bowls for his father's alma mater, Wichita State University.
+Ryan bowled for his father's alma mater, Wichita State University from 2020 through 2024.
+In his senior year, Ryan Barnes received a commissioner's exemption to compete in the PBA Players Championship, held that year at Bowlero Northrock in Wichita, Kansas.
+He made the televised finals as the #4 seed, and finished in third place.
+Upon the conclusion of his collegiate career, Ryan joined the PBA and qualified as an exempt player for the 2025 season.
+He went on to set a PBA rookie earnings record with $113,502 and won the PBA Rookie of the Year award.
+Chris and Ryan are the only father-and-son duo to each be named PBA Rookie of the Year.
+In November 2025, Ryan won his first PBA Regional title.